A RESTful API operation is available to remotely start the video re-encoding process for an item in the library or a sequence.

 When re-encoding and deployment is complete, the datasource will include a

-snapshot object.
-The snapshot contain a list of the resources resultant from the re-encoding process including the new
+The snapshot contain a list of the resources generated from the re-encoding process including the new

 blobId that refers to the re-encoded video.